-- · Suspension or expulsion from University of Saint Francis housing. - Suspension from the University of Saint Francis for a period of not less than the remainder of the semester in which the infraction occurred. - Participation in a drug education activity, at the student's expense and as determined by the Associate Vice President for Student Affairs (or designee). - Mandated substance abuse assessment by an approved agency, at the student's expense, and required compliance with the assessing counselor's evaluation. - Observation of one or more sessions of the County Misdemeanor or Felony Drug Court as determined by the Associate Vice President for Student Affairs (or designee). - · Authorship of a research/reflection essay. - Eligibility and/or activity restrictions. - Notification of parents/guardians of students under 21 years of age and older dependent students. - · Notification of law enforcement authorities. - Other sanctions as determined by the Associate Vice President for Student Affairs (or designee).
+- Suspension or expulsion from University of Saint Francis housing. - Suspension from the University of Saint Francis for a period of not less than the remainder of the semester in which the infraction occurred. - Participation in a drug education activity, at the student's expense and as determined by the Dean of Students (or designee). - Mandated substance abuse assessment by an approved agency, at the student's expense, and required compliance with the assessing counselor's evaluation. - Observation of one or more sessions of the County Misdemeanor or Felony Drug Court as determined by the Dean of Students (or designee). - Authorship of a research/reflection essay. - Eligibility and/or activity restrictions. - Notification of parents/guardians of students under 21 years of age and older dependent students. - · Notification of law enforcement authorities. - Other sanctions as determined by the Dean of Students (or designee).

-Second Offense - Possible sanctions include, but are not limited to:
+Second Offense-Possible sanctions include, but are not limited to:

-- Expulsion from the University of Saint Francis. - Notification of parents/guardians of students under 21 years of age and older dependent students. - · Notification of law enforcement authorities. - Other sanctions as determined by the Associate Vice President for Student Affairs (or designee).
+- Expulsion from the University of Saint Francis. - Notification of parents/guardians of students under 21 years of age and older dependent students. - · Notification of law enforcement authorities. - Other sanctions as determined by the Dean of Students (or designee).